qtlmovie/qtlmovie/sourceforge/README.txt

   It builds the Doxygen documentation for the source code.
 Check that no error is detected in the documentation.
 - Commit and push all code to the git repository on SourceForge.
+- Add a tag into the repository with the version name, push repository.
 - On a Windows system, execute build\build-installer.ps1.
 It builds the Win32 and Win64 installers and the source and wintools archives.
 - On a Fedora Linux system, execute build/build-rpm.sh.
 It builds the RPM